 APM or Asset Performance Management is a top priority for every plant operations & maintenance team.
 It is but obvious- since, for an asset-critical industry like process manufacturing, any kind of equipment failure or downtime can have far-reaching consequences.

 A study by ARC puts down the cost of poor asset performance management (APM) to be a full 1.5% of sales revenue yearly.
 In a competitive & consumer-driven market, this can be fatal.
-This is where a sound APM strategy can help by reducing unplanned downtime, increase asset availability, minimize maintenance costs, and reduce the risk of failure for critical assets and so-called “non-critical” assets.
+This is where a robust asset performance monitoring and predictive maintenance solutions can help by reducing unplanned downtime, increase asset availability, minimize maintenance costs, and reduce the risk of failure for critical assets and so-called “non-critical” assets.

 So, what are the general approaches to asset maintenance & how can you make sure your APM (Asset Performance Management) strategy is competitive today?